 Docker Intermediate Commands

-- docker checkpoint command – This Docker command used for managing checkpoints
+- docker checkpoint command – This Docker command is used for managing checkpoints

-- docker save [OPTIONS] IMAGE [IMAGE…] – Saving more than one images to tar archives
+- docker save [OPTIONS] IMAGE [IMAGE…] – Saving more than one image to tar archives

 docker save --output testbox.tar textbox